pinbo/mycv/README.md

 I downloaded the academicons latex, extracted it and put the font in the fonts folder, so I do not need to install the packages and fonts.

+# Suggestions
+You can do this in **Overleaf** (https://www.overleaf.com/) to avoid installing several necessary Latex packages.

 # For more information:

 https://www.ctan.org/tex-archive/fonts/academicons